AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/beelzebulb.md

 1. **Who am I?**

      I used the Id command to verify what my priviledges were on the target machine.
-As I expected I need to figure out how to escalate my priviledges.
+As I expected I need to figure out how to escalate my privileges.

      ![step1]({{ site.baseurl }}/images/vulnhubs/beelzebulb/beelzebulb_20.png){:height="150%" width="150%"}